webmasterdevlin/spring-boot-superheroes/README.md

 #### Packaging Locally
 - use Java 16 or Java 17
-- you can use sdkman for sdk and java versions management
+- you can use sdkman for sdk which is a java versions management

 ```zsh
 sdk list java